simcop2387/Slic3r/README.markdown

         --layer-gcode       Load layer-change G-code from the supplied file (default: nothing).
-        --extra-perimeters  Add more perimeters when needed (default: yes) --randomize-start   Randomize starting point across layers (default: yes)
+        --extra-perimeters  Add more perimeters when needed (default: yes) --randomize-start   Randomize starting point across layers (default: yes) --avoid-crossing-perimeters Optimize travel moves so that no perimeters are crossed (default: no)

        Support material options:
         --support-material  Generate support material for overhangs